-There are many factors that go into determining the cost of homeowners insurance.
+There are many factors that determine the cost of homeowners insurance.
 Home characteristics, such as building age and materials, affect pricing.
 Your credit score and insurance claim history play a part.
-Even the neighborhood you live in could impact home insurance costs!
+Even the neighborhood you live in could impact home insurance costs.

-That’s not to say we can’t provide some guidelines on what to expect when looking for homeowners insurance.
-In this post, we’ll cover the factors that go into homeowners insurance costs and some benchmarks to reference when searching for yourself.
+Let's look at the 11 factors that influence homeowners insurance costs and some benchmarks to reference when searching for yourself.

 According to a study done by ValuePenguin, homeowners insurance costs $1,083 on average in the United States.
 We expect this number to rise, especially considering that rates have increased more than 50% since 2008.
 Yikes.

 Insurance costs vary widely from state to state, though.
 The cheapest states for insurance are Oregon, Idaho, and Utah, where annual costs are $574, $590, and $634, respectively.
 Each is more than 40% lower than the national average!

 On the other end of the spectrum sit Florida and Texas.

 Florida has the nation’s highest home insurance costs, with average annual costs coming in at $2,055, or 90% higher than the national average.
 Factors affecting the costs of homeowners insurance in Florida include hurricane deductibles and potential for windstorm damage.